Drifting Home

-Drifting Home (雨を告げる漂流団地, Ame o Tsugeru Hyōryū Danchi) is a 2022 Japanese animated coming-of-age fantasy adventure comedy-drama film co-written and directed by Hiroyasu Ishida.
+Drifting Home (雨を告げる漂流団地, Ame o Tsugeru Hyōryū Danchi) is a 2022 Japanese animated coming-of-age fantasy adventure comedy-drama film directed by Hiroyasu Ishida from a screenplay he co-wrote with Hayashi Mori and Minaka Sakamoto.
 Produced by Studio Colorido, the film was released simultaneously in Japanese theaters and on Netflix on September 16, 2022.

 Plot

-Kosuke Kumagaya and Natsume Tonai, both 11 years old, are childhood friends who grew up like siblings.
+Kosuke Kumagaya and Natsume Tonai are 11-year-olds who grew up like siblings.
 The relationship between the two began to be strained after the death of Kosuke's grandfather, Yasuji.
 One day during the summer vacation, Kosuke and his classmates, Taishi, Yuzuru, Reina, and Juri, sneak into the "ghost housing complex" that has been slated for demolition.
 The housing complex was also a house full of memories where Kosuke and Natsume grew up.
 Kosuke unexpectedly encounters Natsume there and hears about the existence of a mysterious boy named Noppo in the complex.
 The group argues and heavy rain ensues.
-After the rain had stopped, the housing complex was suddenly drifting in the middle of the ocean.
+After the rain stops, the housing complex is suddenly drifting in the middle of the ocean.